 Dr. Holger R. Goerlitz

-in how animals interact with other individuals of their own species, of
+in how animals interact with other individuals of their own and other species, with their environment and how these

 ter Hofstede HM*, Goerlitz HR* [contributed equally], Ratcliffe JM, Holderied MW & Surlykke A (2013): The simple ears of noctuoid moths are tuned to the calls of their sympatric bat community.
 Journal of Experimental Biology 216, 3954-3962.